Kompjoeter/KompjoeterArchived/README.md

 </details>

-Currently, I focus on improving my front-end skills, but I'm also very excited about Generative Art, Procedural Generation and Game Development (Honestly the list of things I want to learn more about keeps getting longer).
+Currently, I focus on improving my front-end skills, but my [list of interests](#-💡-what-else-do-i-want-to-create/learn-in-the-future?) keeps growing!.
 I still paint on canvas, when I can find the time, and I'm curious to someday combine this with my interest in programming.

 # 🛠️ What have I worked with?